Radiotherapy-induced nausea and vomiting: Prophylaxis and treatment

 - Mayo Clinic College of Medicine

-Nausea and vomiting caused by radiation therapy (RT) are generally less severe than that caused by chemotherapy.
-However, these side effects are clinically important and can be distressing for patients.
+Nausea and vomiting caused by radiotherapy (RT) are generally less severe than that caused by chemotherapy, but nausea and vomiting can last for a prolonged period in some cases.
+These side effects are clinically important and can be distressing for patients.
 Furthermore, RT-induced nausea and vomiting (RINV) can cause patients to delay or refuse further treatment.

 The incidence, classification of risk, and management of RINV are discussed here.
-The approach to chemotherapy-induced nausea and vomiting are discussed separately.
+The approach to chemotherapy-induced nausea and vomiting is discussed separately.
 (See "Prevention and treatment of chemotherapy-induced nausea and vomiting in adults".)

-Two prospective observational studies provide information on the frequency of RT-induced nausea and vomiting (RINV) and the extent to which this problem is treated:
+Two prospective observational studies provide information on the frequency of radiotherapy (RT)-induced nausea and vomiting (RINV) and the extent to which this problem is treated:

 - Maranzano E, De Angelis V, Pergolizzi S, et al. A prospective observational trial on emesis in radiotherapy: analysis of 1020 patients recruited in 45 Italian radiation oncology centres.
 Radiother Oncol 2010; 94:36.